-The U.S. Environmental Protection Agency's (EPA's) 2004 guidance for claiming emission reductions from EE/RE presents additional challenges for taking direct credit for EE/RE measures, particularly in areas that have a NOx cap and trade program.
+The United States Environmental Protection Agency's (EPA) 2004 guidance for claiming emission reductions from EE/RE presents additional challenges for taking direct credit for EE/RE measures, particularly in areas that have a NOx cap and trade program.
 The EPA guidance also requires additional commitments from states claiming reductions from EE/RE measures.

 In the past, the TCEQ specifically included NOx emission reductions from EE/RE measures in the state implementation plan (SIP).
 In more recent SIP revisions, the TCEQ has not taken direct credit for EE/RE measures due to the challenges associated with quantification and EPA guidance.

 In the December 2002 HGB SIP revision, a methodology was developed with the support of the EPA and the Texas A&M Energy Systems Laboratory to estimate NOX reductions resulting from EE/RE measures.

 The EPA’s Emissions and Generation Resource Integrated Database was used to spatially allocate the energy reductions in each of the eight HGB counties to electric generating units located in those counties or outside the HGB area.
 However, this methodology does not address the complication created from the NOX Mass Emissions Cap and Trade Program in the HGB area.

 The November 2004 San Antonio Early Action Compact included 0.06 tons per day (tpd) of NOX emission reductions in 2007 from energy efficiency projects as a result of Senate Bill 5 (2001) and Senate Bill 7 (1999).